streamr-dev/smart-contracts-init/README.md

 To build images:
 ./preload_parity_images.sh

 This will tag the images locally and echo the command to push to dockerhub.
+Note that you must remove old chain data from `streamr-docker-dev/data` and restart `streamr-docker-dev` to see preload changes.

 Tokenbridge:
 The bridge dir contains code related to the setup of tokenbridge between the mainchain and sidechain images. bridge/tokenbridge-contracts contains some custom modifications Streamr has made to tokenbridge contracts.
 When tokenbridge implements transferAndCall for bridge tokens, this should be REPLACED with the tokenbridge image.